StanfordASL/CoCo/README.md

 3. Dexterous grasping
 <p align="center"><img width="35%" src="img/dexterous_manipulation.png"/></p>

-The MICP for each problem is defined in `{system}/problem.jl` using either the [JuMP](https://github.com/JuliaOpt/JuMP.jl) or [Convex](https://github.com/JuliaOpt/Convex.jl) modeling framework.
-The `{system}/data_collection.ipynb` notebook must be run first to generate the MICP datasets later used in training.
+The MICP for each problem is defined in `{system}/problem.jl` using either the [CVXPY](https://www.cvxpy.org) modeling framework.
+The `{system}/data_generation.ipynb` notebook must be run first to generate the MICP datasets later used in training.

-Each system has a `{system}.ipynb` notebook that steps through the strategy construction, classifier training, and evaluation of the trained strategy predictions.
-The neural network models are trained separately using Python scripts found in the `pytorch` directory and the strategy and network parameters are saved in the `models` directory.
+Each system has a `{system}_dev.ipynb` notebook that steps through the strategy construction, classifier training, and evaluation of the trained strategy predictions.

 ## Quick Start ##
 An example notebook can be run through:
 ```
-jupyter notebook cartpole.ipynb
+jupyter notebook cartpole_dev.ipynb
 ```